rossketron/my-react-portfolio/nextjs-portfolio/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the NextJS implementation of my React Portfolio.

+I am currently in the process of seperating the styling and the personal info to allow for easier portability and usage for others.